-Upon the consummation of this offering, we will have 97,030,095 shares of Class A common stock (or 97,758,883 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) outstanding.
-Of these shares, 28,888,888 shares, including the 11,000,000 shares sold in this offering, (or 30,538,888 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) will be freely tradable, without further restriction or registration under the Securities Act, except any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Upon the consummation of this offering, we will have shares of Class A common stock (or shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) outstanding.
+Of these shares, the shares sold in this offering (or shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) will be freely tradable, without further restriction or registration under the Securities Act, except any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 In the absence of registration under the Securities Act, shares held by affiliates may only be sold in compliance with the limitations of Rule 144 described below or another exemption from the registration requirements of the Securities Act.
 As defined in Rule 144, an affiliate of an issuer is a person that directly, or indirectly through one or more intermediaries, controls, is controlled by or is under common control with the issuer.
-Upon the completion of this offering, approximately 68,141,207 of our outstanding shares of Class A common stock will be deemed "restricted securities," as that term is defined under Rule 144, and would also be subject to the "lock-up" period noted below.
+Upon the completion of this offering, approximately of our outstanding shares of Class A common stock will be deemed "restricted securities," as that term is defined under Rule 144, and would also be subject to the "lock-up" period noted below.

-In addition, upon the consummation of the offering, the Unitholders will own all of the 58,244,627 shares of our Class B common stock.
-The Unitholders, from time to time following the offering may require Definitive OpCo to exchange all or a portion of their LLC Units for newly-issued shares of Class A common stock on a one-for-one basis.
+In addition, upon the consummation of the offering, the Unitholders will own all of the Unitholders, from time to time following the offering may require Definitive OpCo to exchange all or a portion of their LLC Units for newly-issued shares of Class A common stock on a one-for-one basis.
 Shares of our Class B common stock will be canceled on a one-for-one basis if we, following an exchange request of a Unitholder, exchange LLC Units of such Unitholder pursuant to the terms of the Amended LLC Agreement.
 Shares of our Class A common stock issuable to the Unitholders upon an exchange of LLC Units would be considered "restricted securities," as that term is defined under Rule 144 and would also be subject to the "lock-up" period noted below.

 Restricted securities may be sold in the public market only if they qualify for an exemption from registration under Rule 144 under the Securities Act, which is summarized below, or any other applicable exemption under the Securities Act, or pursuant to a registration statement that is effective under the Securities Act.
-Immediately following the consummation of this offering, the holders of approximately 126,385,834 shares of our Class A common stock (on an assumed as-exchanged basis) will be entitled to dispose of their shares following the expiration of an initial 180-day underwriter "lock-up" period from the IPO pursuant to the holding period, volume and other restrictions of Rule 144.
+Immediately following the consummation of this offering, the holders of approximately shares of our Class A common stock (on an assumed as-exchanged basis) will be entitled to dispose of their shares following the expiration of an initial -day underwriter "lock-up" period pursuant to the holding period, volume and other restrictions of Rule 144.
 Goldman Sachs & Co.
 LLC and J.P.
 Morgan Securities LLC are entitled to waive these lock-up provisions at their discretion prior to the expiration dates of such lock-up agreements.